open-forest-observatory/ofo-argo/README.md

 `export AGISOFT_FLS=<ip_address>:5842`

 This variable will only last during the terminal session and will have to be re-declared each time you start a new master terminal.
+We are not putting the ip address here to prevent unauthorized people from using it.

 <br/>